 Apart from pre-ordering new or sold-out sets, there are nearly always special campaigns that guarantee you a certain card or chance of a card when ordering.
 And of course, you’ll find special products like this amazing Pokemon Card Box which I really like.

 And don’t forget to check out the official Japanese page for the Pokemon TCG.
-There you’ll find all Infos to cards and the announcement of new sets.
+There you’ll find all Infos about cards and the announcement of new sets.

-What I really enjoy is the manual on how to play the Pokemon TCG remotely via Skype in these Corona-times.
+What I really enjoy is the manual on how to play Pokemon TCG remotely via Skype in these Corona times.

 If I discover some good sites to order from I’ll include them in this post.
 And of course please share your own recommendations.